imightexist/andrej-banner/README.md

 6. Run "npm install websocket"
 7. After it's done, run "node index.js"

-If nodejs is already installed just do steps 4, 5, and 7.
+If nodejs and websocket is already installed just do steps 4, 5, and 7.
 ## Linux
 1. Install nodejs and npm using your package manager
 2. Download this repository